DoD-Platform-One/velero/README.md

 Velero has two main components: a CLI, and a server-side Kubernetes deployment.

+For more information on how to use velero in various disaster recovery scenarios please  visit the [backup and recovery section](./docs/Backup-and-restore/background.md) which covers most of the Disaster recovery usecases.

 ## Installing the Velero CLI

 See the different options for installing the [Velero CLI](https://velero.io/docs/v1.6/basic-install/#install-the-cli).